sofiaakhman/Portfolio.-Sofia-Akhmanaeva/critique-by-design.md

 ## Step three: Sketch a solution

+Target audience: I was keeping in mind film industry professionals – eaither the producing/managin team of Marvel franchise, or screen-play writers who work for Marvel francise or other similar film and want to study the performance patterns to further deeper analyse the movie properties that might lead to commercial success.

 ### Most of Marvel Movies Break Even.
 Som of Them Make Good Profit
 ![Sketch](sketch2-2.jpeg)

 For the initial sketch I decided to leave the default metrics from the original vizualisation – % of Budget Recovered for each film in francises and Year.

-I changed the x-akis so it reflects the break-even point – 200%.
+I changed the x-axis so it reflects the break-even point – 200%.
 It's higher than 100% because the movie budget doesn't include the markrting budget, so usually to break-even considering promotion ependitures a movie should earn at least twice as much as it's production budget.
 Putting the break-even point as x-axis will help to grasp immediately which movies generated profit and which didn't.

+I also sketched bar charts to showcase levels and though of popsicles as an alternative option to make the chart less crowded (basically same scatterplot points, but grounded to the axis which might maeke it easier to track the overal picture)

 I decided to leave year because thought that it might be interesting to see what movies perform better and when and compare it to the outter context from particular time (assuming that the audiemce is professional and familiar with such context)